-Fintech startup identity
+Fintech startup visual identity

 Like many branding projects, this one started with a logo design; unlike many, it ended with me as a full-time Creative Director.
 A title that—thanks to the nature of startups—I would not get the chance to grow into, but.
 Them’s the apples.